The Shallows and the Interface That Trains Attention

 This point has become sharper in the age of answer engines.
 A search result once made users move among documents.
 A conversational system can compress the route into a single voice.
 That voice may be useful, but it also changes the training environment.
 The user practices asking, receiving, and accepting synthesis.
 They may practice less source comparison, less context assembly, less citation checking, and less discomfort with uncertainty.

 The issue is not nostalgia for memorization.
 It is cognitive sovereignty.
 A person who remembers nothing becomes dependent on the retrieval layer.
 A person who cannot hold context becomes dependent on the summarization layer.
 A person who cannot sit with ambiguity becomes dependent on the confidence style of the interface.
+Memory outside the person is powerful, but it should not be organized so that the user loses the skill needed to inspect it.

 The AI-Age Reading

 Read in 2026, The Shallows looks less like a final diagnosis of the open web and more like a prehistory of AI mediation.
-Carr wrote before today's mainstream chatbots, copilots, companion systems, and agentic interfaces.
+Carr wrote before today's mainstream chatbots, copilots, companion systems, AI search, and agentic interfaces.
 But his basic concern has moved closer to the center of daily life: the tool does not merely help the mind work.
 It becomes the environment in which the mind learns to work.

 Generative AI intensifies the pattern because it combines retrieval, composition, conversation, translation, ranking, summarization, and imitation inside one responsive surface.
 It can make difficult material easier to enter.
 It can also remove the very friction through which judgment develops.
 The user gets the explanation, the outline, the counterargument, the email, the lesson plan, the code review, the condolence note, the prayer-like reassurance, or the synthetic companion response before they have wrestled with the problem long enough to know what kind of answer they need.